 Rnd 5: 2sc into each st around, join, ch 1 (144).

-For the next round, you will be working modified picot-like stitches after every second stitch around the entire circumference of the carnation.
+For the next round, you will be working modified picot stitches after every second stitch, around the entire circumference of the carnation.

-The picot stitches will consist of only 2 chains, however, to create a smaller embellishment.
+Instead of the more common 3 chains, these picot stitches will consist of only 2 chains, in order to create a smaller embellishment.

-Additionally, instead of connecting into your first chain (as done in a standard picot), you will instead work a slip stitch into the front loop only, from top to bottom, of the last single crochet you’ve worked.
+Additionally, instead of connecting into your first chain to form the picot, you will instead work a slip stitch, from top to bottom, into the front loop only of the last single crochet you’ve worked.

 Rnd 6: [1sc into each of next 2 sts, ch 2, sl st into FLO of last sc] 72 times, join (144 + 72 picots).

-Fasten off yarn C and weave in tails.
+Fasten off yarn A and weave in tails.
 Set aside for now.

 Crochet Carnation Leaves:

-With yarn D (green), leave a beginning tail for tying and chain 7.
+With yarn B (green), leave a beginning tail for tying and chain 7.

-For best results, try working row 1 into the back bars of the chain stitches.
+For best results, try working row 1 into the back bars, not the back loops, of each chain stitch across.

 Row 1: sl st into 2nd ch from hook, 1sc into next st, 1hdc into each of next 2 sts, 1sc into next st, sl st into next st (6).

-Fasten off yarn D and leave an end tail for tying, as well.
+Fasten off yarn B and leave an end tail for tying, as well.
 Set aside for now.

 Repeat row 1, two more times, for a total of three leaves.